GravityKit/gravity-forms-zero-spam/readme.txt

 You can enable a spam summary report email.
 This email will be sent to the email address configured in the "Spam Summary Email" setting on the Gravity Forms "Forms" menu, click Settings, then click the Zero Spam tab.

 == Changelog ==

+= 1.4.3 on October 10, 2024 =

+* Tweak: Changed the text domain for strings to `gravity-forms-zero-spam` to match the plugin slug

 = 1.4.2 on October 10, 2024 =